HardikGera/Image-Generation-Vision-/README.md

-# Vision - AI Image Generator
+# Vision - AI Image Generator with Authentication

 Vision is a modern web application that leverages Stability AI (DreamStudio) to generate high-quality images from text prompts.
-Built with Next.js, React, and Tailwind CSS, this project showcases the power of AI in creating visual content.
+Built with Next.js, React, and Tailwind CSS, this project showcases the power of AI in creating visual content and includes user authentication powered by Supabase.

 ![Vision AI Image Generator](screenshot.png)

 ## Features

 - **AI-Powered Image Generation**: Generate high-quality images from text descriptions using Stability AI's SDXL model
+- **User Authentication**: Secure login and signup functionality with Supabase
+- **User Profiles**: Personalized user profiles
 - **Responsive UI**: Beautiful user interface that works across devices
 - **Credit-Conscious Design**: Generates one image per prompt to conserve API credits
 - **Modern Design**: Created with Tailwind CSS and Framer Motion for smooth animations